 The news led many pro-lifers to denounce the vaccines and call for others to do the same.
 Johnson & Johnson was labeled as the most morally compromised because it utilized fetal cells for the actual production of the vaccine, though many argued against using any vaccine with any connection to fetal cell lines.

 Fr.
-Matthew P. Schneider, LC, a Catholic priest, wrote a thought-provoking article for Patheos in January which has been largely overlooked.
-In it, he revealed what those in the medical research field have known for a very long time: modern medicine and abortion-derived fetal cell lines are deeply intertwined. “[I]f we reject a medication merely for being tested on a fetal cell line,” he explained, “most of a standard pharmacy would be immoral.”
+Matthew P. Schneider, LC, a Catholic priest, wrote an article for Patheos in January, in which he noted that modern medicine and abortion-derived fetal cell lines are deeply intertwined, claiming, “[I]f we reject a medication merely for being tested on a fetal cell line,” he explained, “most of a standard pharmacy would be immoral.”

 A quick search on Google Scholar for common medications and HEK-293 (the most commonly used fetal cell line) yields countless results of the connection between HEK-293 and nearly every drug from Albuterol to Zithromax.
 It has been decades since the scientific research community began using fetal cell lines to both produce and test medications, vitamins, and vaccines.
 Completely phasing out the use of cells from aborted children is likely to take a number of years — and yet, as Live Action News previously noted, this should be the goal: